IRS Business Expense Categories List [+Free Worksheet]

-Download your free copy of our Business Expense Categories Worksheet.
-This list is a great quick reference guide that shows the following information:
+Download your free copy of our IRS Business Expense Categories.
+It is a great quick reference guide and includes:

-- Examples of what type of business expenses are deductible in each category
+- Examples of deductible business expenses in each category

 - Examples of nondeductible business expenses by category

-- The tax form you need to complete to claim the deduction
+- Tax forms you need to complete to claim the deduction

-As discussed, it’s impossible to cover every type of deductible business expense.
-However, we have selected the most common business expense categories identified by the IRS.
+Identifying every available deduction is an important part of calculating your small business taxes.
 Below, you will find a detailed description of what’s included in each business expense category and how to qualify for the tax deduction.

 - Accident and health plans